 SMB lending requires efficiency, flexibility, and responsiveness

 Borrowers are looking for capital, and they have more options for quickly securing loans than ever before.
 To remain competitive in this new environment, lenders must improve their efficiency, flexibility, and responsiveness.
-For example, Ocrolus is an underlying platform that helps industry professionals make sense of data with industry-specific analytics to optimize decision-making.
+For example, Ocrolus is an underlying platform that helps industry professionals make sense of data with industry-specific small business analytics to optimize decision-making.